Nafir: Europe

-Christ flanked by the archangels Michael, Gabriel and seven tuba angels.
+Christ flanked by the archangels Michael, Gabriel, and seven tuba angels.
 Mosaic of 545 A.D. from the Church of San Michele, Ravenna, in the Bode-Museum, Berlin.

 Horn player with tuba.
 Utrecht Psalter around 820 A.D.

 Olifant from the Le Musée Paul Dupuy of Toulouse.
 11th century A.D.

 After the end of the Western Roman Empire, curved horns of various sizes and shapes existed, as shown by illustrations, from about the 5th to the 10th century, but hardly any straight trumpets.
 The mosaic from the apse of the Basilica of San Michele in Africisco in Ravenna, consecrated in 545, depicts seven tuba angels blowing long, slightly curved horns, the shape of which is reminiscent of Byzantine military horns.
 Similar curved trumpets, light enough for the musician to hold with one hand but considerably longer than animal horns, are depicted in the Utrecht Psalter around 820.
-The numerous representations of conical curved horns follow from the 10th/11th century again conical straight trumpets after Roman model, which are blown by angels.
+The numerous representations of conical curved horns follow from the 10th/11th century, again conical straight trumpets after the Roman model, which angels blow.
 In the epic heroic poem Beowulf, written in the late 10th or early 11th century, Hygelac, the uncle of the eponymous hero, calls the soldiers to battle with 'horn and bieme'.
 The Old English bieme, standing for tuba, may have originally denoted a wooden trumpet.

-Buisine player and religious figure, Manuscript of Saint-Esprit 1450-1460 A.D.
+Buisine player and religious figure, Manuscript of Saint-Esprit 1450–1460 A.D.